Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 url: /help/how-to-turn-helperbird-on/
 ---

-# How to switch Helperbird from off to on.

 ## Steps to turn Helperbird on

 - When Helperbirds displays the red **off** icon.
 That means there is no features are toggled on.